 Ideally not watch your inbox, if possible.
 Work on your ms, work on your next novel, work on something not writing-related.
 Whatever you can to switch off.
 Send and forget (until 30th).

 Will mentors be in touch to request more material?

 Possibly – especially those who are mentoring a full manuscript – they are likely to need more to decide.
 They may also ask you some further questions to determine compatability and if they can actually help.

 Unfortunately, applicant numbers will exceed the numbers of writers we can mentor (about 50), so we can’t help everyone.
 But we are running a pitch event on 1st May to help with the disappointment/hangover.

 What is #WMPitch?

 It is a 1 day, Twitter pitch event (similar to the many out there) but focussed on children’s fiction, from PB to YA.
 Many of our showcase agents will come online and like pitches they’d like to read more from.
 They will pin a tweet with their instructions.

 We will post more information about this event, after the application window closes.
 Hopefully this will give you a distraction during the 2 week wait and you can focus on your pitch (as well as other things).

-The application form for applying to be a mentee will appear below once the application window opens on 15th April.
+The application form for applying to be a mentee is below:

 Our mentor list is here.